varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/model-markowitz.md

 Model-Driven Portfolio Theory is a portfolio optimization technique that uses mathematical models to predict future returns and risks of different assets.
 It builds on the classic Markowitz portfolio theory by incorporating more sophisticated mathematical models such as stochastic calculus, econometric models, and factor models.
 This approach can lead to more accurate and efficient portfolio allocations by incorporating more detailed and nuanced market dynamics than traditional methods.

+* {ref}`content:references:single-index-models` are a type of asset pricing model that seeks to explain the returns of a security or portfolio based on a single market index.
+The model assumes that a security's risk and return can be explained by the broader market movements rather than individual company or sector-specific factors.
+By estimating the relationship between a security's return and the market index, single index models can be used to make predictions about future returns, manage risk, and evaluate the performance of investment portfolios.

 ---

+(content:references:single-index-models)=
 ## Single Index Models
 The application of index models to construct risky portfolios was originally proposed by Treynor and Black {cite}`FB1973`.
 Single index models are asset pricing models which measure the risk and the return of a stock relative to a risk-free alternative investment, e.g., [government treasury bonds](./bonds.md).
 A single index model describes the return of a firm’s stock in terms of a firm-specific return and the overall market return.
 One of the simplest (yet still widely used) single index models was developed by Sharpe {cite}`SHARPE1963`.

+### Derivation
-The single-index model developed by developed Sharpe {cite}`SHARPE1963` is an asset pricing model which measures both the risk and the return of a stock, relative to a risk free alternative investment e.g., government treasury bounds.
+The single-index model measures both the risk and the return of a stock, relative to a risk free alternative investment e.g., government treasury bounds.
 The single index model describes the return of the stock of firm $i$ in terms of a firm-specific return, and an overall market return:

 ```{math}
 :label: eq-single-index-model